Victor-Guerrero-Devs/css-courses/adv-css-&-sass/3-CSS-behind-the-scenes/README.md

 5. it also converts units into pixels, e.g. rem/%/vh/ into pixels
 6. CSS is virutally rendered into a CSSOM (CSS Object Model)
 7. Both the DOM and CSSOM are combined into a `render tree` and finally displayed on the browser

+## How CSS is Parsed

+### Cascade and Specificity

+Some Terminology:

+- CSS Rule = selector + declaration block (everything that goes inside the curly braces)
+- declaration = property + value in the curly braces

+When a CSS file is being parsed by the browser, the browser's first job is to resolve any conflict of styles affecting the same element.

+- specificity is what decides which selector wins
+- also, selectors at the bottom of the CSS file take priority
+- CSS files that are linked last on the HTML file also take priority

+Last two bullet points should give you the idea behind `cascade` style sheets

+### Value Processing

+### Inheritance

+### CSSOM